scoulomb/home-assistant/sound-video/README.md

 - This is working great for source (like vinyle) but weirdly when source is Heos music (for instance deezer via HEOS) we have desynchro (in particular in zone 2!!!!)

+Update: HEOS remote.
+Remove lip synchro delay fixed the issue: https://support.denon.com/app/answers/detail/a_id/14922/~/avrs-auto-lip-sync-feature

+In AVR app `audio > audio delay > 0ms`

 #### 2- Via HEOS (stereo pair) +  Zone 2 pre-out + Air Play (embeeded in AVR) + Home 150 AirPlay stereo pair

-Note when playing air play, in current implem it ungroup the Home 150 stereo pair from avr (with the main + zone 2), and it is seen as 2 AirPlay spearkers
+Note when playing air play, in current implem it ungroup the Home 150 stereo pair from the avr (with the main + zone 2), and it is seen as 2 "AirPlay 2" speakers
 It does not have functional impact